 Liberty Creek Zone: High Square Footage, Small Sample Size

-Liberty Creek is the smallest high school zone in Hendersonville with only 25 closings in the past 12 months.
-The median was $555,000, but with that sample size the year-over-year decline of $70,000 (from $625,000) should be read cautiously.
-The zone recorded the largest median square footage of any zone at 3,085, suggesting the Liberty Creek zone in Hendersonville catches larger, custom-oriented homes that skew the averages.
-Creekside at Station was the dominant subdivision with 12 of the 25 closings.
+Liberty Creek is the smallest high school zone in Hendersonville with only 23 closings in the past 12 months.
+The median was $555,000, but with that sample size the year-over-year decline of $34,000, from $589,000, should be read cautiously.
+The zone recorded the largest median square footage of any zone at 3,085, which suggests the Liberty Creek zone here catches larger, custom-oriented homes that pull the averages up.
+Creekside at Station was the dominant subdivision with about half of the zone's closings.

 Why Work with Ryan Beals for a Hendersonville School Zone Search

 Ryan grew up in Sumner County and knows where the zone lines fall in Hendersonville down to the street level.
-The $145,000 gap between Beech and HHS zone medians is not an abstraction.
-It is a real number that appears in specific streets and address ranges throughout the city, and buyers who do not know where those lines fall end up in the wrong zone or pay the wrong price for the right zone.
+The roughly $130,000 gap between Beech and HHS zone medians is not an abstraction.
+It is a real number that shows up in specific streets and address ranges throughout the city, and buyers who do not know where those lines fall end up in the wrong zone or pay the wrong price for the right zone.
 Ryan starts every Hendersonville school zone search from the boundary out, mapping the zone coverage before anyone pulls a single listing.

 Frequently Asked Questions